labrador: A domain-optimized machine-learning tool for gravitational wave inference: Discussion

 Our current implementation admits several extensions, namely accounting for a variable noise power spectrum and additional physical effects (spin-induced precession, tidal deformability, higher-order harmonics, eccentricity).
 Precession and tidal deformability induce smooth perturbations to the signal amplitude and phase, and thus we expect our current heterodyning prescription to work without significant modifications.
 On the other hand, higher harmonics and eccentricity introduce richer frequency content and will require an improved treatment \cite{Leslie2021, Narola2024, Roulet2024}.
 While we have reduced the computational cost of training, improving the accuracy achieved (as quantified by the importance-sampling efficiency) remains a challenge.
 Perhaps the most promising avenue for increasing the efficiency in the short term will be to reduce the dimensionality of the posterior by splitting the space into intrinsic and extrinsic parameters and adapt efficient extrinsic-parameter marginalization techniques from the literature \cite{Veitch2015, Pankow2015, Islam2022, Roulet2024b, Mushkin2025} (within neural estimation, this approach has been successfully applied to the orbital phase parameter \cite{Dax2023, Santoliquido2025}).

-There is strong motivation for this: coupling neural inference to importance sampling allows one to correct the posterior and moreover compute the Bayesian evidence \cite{Dax2023}, which is the optimal detection statistic in a search.
-Provided the efficiency can be made reliably high, this procedure offers a promising, alternative route to incorporating advanced physical models into searches for gravitational-wave signals \cite{McIsaac2023, Wadekar2023, Wadekar2024, Schmidt2024b, Schmidt2024c, Dhurkunde2025, Wang2025, Dhurkunde2025, Nitz2026}.
+The quality currently achieved by the amortized \texttt{labrador} posterior is likely sufficient for some uses, such as simulating large catalogs with realistic inference for forecasts \cite{Fishbach2018, Callister2020, Gray2020} or validation tests \cite{Farah2023}.
+More demanding applications, such as electromagnetic follow-up, precision parameter inference, or population studies, would still require importance-sampling corrections.
+Another use case of importance sampling the neural posterior is estimating the Bayesian evidence, which is the optimal detection statistic in a search.
+As these methods mature and reweighting efficiencies improve, they may offer a practical route to incorporating advanced physical models into searches \cite{McIsaac2023, Wadekar2023, Wadekar2024, Schmidt2024b, Schmidt2024c, Dhurkunde2025, Wang2025, Nitz2026}.
+This prospect provides strong motivation for continued development of general and robust neural inference algorithms for gravitational-wave science.